CHRISCARLON/n3gb-rs/README.md

 For people used to similar hexagonal indexing systems (like H3), I have started a basic API reference below.

-Instead of trying to name things exactly the same, I'am trying to a ensure concept and functionality parity between other H3 libraries that exist.
+Instead of trying to name things exactly the same, I'am trying to  ensure at lest some concept and functionality parity between other H3 libraries that exist.

-Work in progress, wont' be perfect
+Work in progress, won't be perfect

 ### Indexing functions